A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 Still, the simplest dishes are usually the best ones, and a proper roast lamb is just that.
 Like with any other meat, it takes time to roast a lamb to perfection.

-You should keep it at a low temperature for at least a few hours to get the tender and smooth texture.
+You should keep it at a low temperature for at least a few hours to get a tender and smooth texture.
+To make it even more traditional, you can serve it with potatoes and onions.

 To make a real paella, you’d need to have a special paella pan.
 It is usually made with either seafood or chicken and rice.